zlockewtg/RLinf/docs/source/rst_source/examples/embodied.rst

-The animation below shows the results of training the OpenVLA model on ManiSkill3's multi-task benchmark using the PPO algorithm within the RLInf framework.
+The animation below shows the results of training the OpenVLA model on ManiSkill3's multi-task benchmark using the PPO algorithm within the RLinf framework.

 .. raw:: html